Pangaj/Android-Java-Interview-Questions/Android & java questions.md

 ###12.
 What will happen if we put a key object in a HashMap which is already there ?
 > If we put the same key again, then it will **replace the old mapping** because ***HashMap doesn't allow duplicate keys***.

+###13.
+If a method throws NullPointerException in super class, can we override it with a method which throws RuntimeException?
+* We **can very well throw super class of RuntimeException** in overridden method but you ***can not do same if its checked Exception***.